ISA Partnership Fund

 A Partnership Board is established to provide strategic guidance and direction on implementing the Partnership Fund activities and endorse strategic priorities.
 It consists of two representatives of the Secretariat, the Chairs of the Finance Committee and the Legal and Technical Commission and eight representatives of Member States, including the least developed countries (LDCs), landlocked developing countries (LLDCs) or small island developing States (SIDS).
 Donors contributing to other ISA-administered trust funds may also be invited to participate in the discussions.

-Mr. Erasmo Lara Cabrera
+Dr. Erasmo A. Lara Cabrera

-Chair, ISA Legal and Technical Commission
+Chair of the ISA Legal and Technical Commission

 Dr. Wan-hyun Choi